 Many patients report pain in the lower left side of the abdomen, nausea, vomiting, chills, constipation, and other symptoms such as diarrhea and urination difficulties.
 The symptom severity presents according to the “infection and the presence of any complications.”

 Several tests can be performed to diagnose the presence of diverticulitis.

-Most often doctors attribute the cause of diverticulitis to be a result of insufficient diet and emotional stress.
-In most Western countries people have reduced the amount of fiber included in their daily intake and as a result constipation is more likely to occur.
+Doctors often attribute the cause of diverticulitis to poor diet and emotional stress.
+In most Western countries, people have reduced the amount of fiber included in their daily intake, and as a result, constipation is more likely to occur.

-Other studies performed found similar results; therefore, the American College of Gastroenterology states that “it is reasonable to recommend a diet high in fruit and vegetable fiber to patients with uncomplicated diverticulosis.”
+Other studies found similar results; therefore, the American College of Gastroenterology states, “it is reasonable to recommend a diet high in fruit and vegetable fiber to patients with uncomplicated diverticulosis.”

-Physicians have associated the onset of diverticulitis with emotional stress; however this opinion is not consistent between medical professionals.
-According to Dr. Chesley Hines, a gastroentologist at Ochsner, states that “There is absolutely no proven connection between stress and diverticulitis.”
-Taking a different opinion, the physicians attribute the cause partially to human emotion believe that “Stress may not be the definitive cause,” however the symptoms are likely to become magnified as a result.
+Physicians have associated the onset of diverticulitis with emotional stress; however, this opinion is inconsistent among medical professionals.
+Dr. Chesley Hines, a gastroenterologist at Ochsner, states, “There is no proven connection between stress and diverticulitis.”

 Salzman, H. & Lillie, D. (2005).
 Diverticular disease: diagnosis and treatment.
 American Family Physician, 72(7), 1241-1243.

 Johns Hopkins (2003).
 THE SMALL AND LARGE INTESTINES.
 Digestive Disorders, 30-56.

 Lutz, B. (2007).
 Pain in the Abdomen.
 New Orleans Magazine, 42(2), 38-40.